Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 The reaction body is a function that receives `x` and `y` as input arguments.
 It computes a value `z` out of `x` and `y`, and puts that `z` onto the output molecule `a`.

-Whenever input molecules are available in the soup, the "chemical simulator" runtime engine will start a reaction.
+Whenever input molecules are available in the soup, the runtime engine will start a reaction that consumes these input molecules.
 If many copies of input molecules are available, the runtime engine will start several reactions concurrently.

 Note that each reaction depends only on the values of its _input_ molecules.